Skip to Content

 Lawnmower Throttle Cable Replacement and Adjustment

-If you have observed a faulty throttle cable’s signs, the best solution will replace it with a new one.
+If you have observed a faulty throttle cable’s signs, the best solution will be to replace it with a new one.
 You may need to adjust the new throttle cable based on your mower’s behavior.

 Replacing and adjusting the cable involves the following steps: